hsimonfroy/desipipe/doc/user/getting_started.rst

   spawn(queue, spawn=True)

 This command is the one to "get the work job done".
-Specifically, it spawns a manager process that distributes the tasks among workers.
+Specifically, it spawns a manager process that distributes the tasks, in PENDING state, among workers.

 Pause a queue
 ~~~~~~~~~~~~~